 Vijay Mandal is a park with its excellent landscaping, large size and picturesque setting.
 It covers a large stretch surrounded by the Begumpur village, Sarvodaya Enclave and the road that goes through Shivalik.
 It is not regularly shaped but the narrower stretch on the west mainly consists of jogging tracks, swings and some installations for children.
 The main portion however is much larger and has been carefully landscaped with colourful flowering shrubs to add to the attraction.
 Head on over!

-Located right opposite Kingdom of Dreams, Leisure Valley Park is Gurgaon’s most happening park/garden.
-It’s a very popular picnic spot, a regular jogging track and exercise ground and much more.
-It is huge and highly well maintained.
-Leisure valley is much more than a picnic spot.
-There is a lot of fitness activity taking place in the morning hours, with locals using this space as a jogging track; a sandy area has been developed near one entrance that has a lot of swings and slides for children; Roots café, that runs entirely on solar power is famous for its simple, home-like food.
+Located right opposite Kingdom Of Dreams, Leisure Valley Park is Gurgaon’s most happening park.
+There are a lot of fitness activities taking place in the morning hours, with locals using this space as a jogging track, a sandy area that’s been developed near one entrance that has a lot of swings and slides for children, Roots Café, that runs entirely on solar power is famous for its simple, home-like food.
 It’s a well maintained, beautiful park and would serve as just the ideal picnic spot this winter season!

-Qudsia Park, tucked away in the North of the Inter-State Bus Terminus (ISBT), on Shamnath Rd, lies very close to the Kashmiri Gate and is a place to get away from the maddening crowds & the deafening noises of the city.
+Qudsia Park, tucked away in the North of the Inter-State Bus Terminus (ISBT) on Shamnath Road, lies very close to the Kashmiri Gate and is a place to get away from the maddening crowds & the deafening noises of the city.
 Unlike other parks, where the young & not so young couples hide behind every bush or occupy all the choicest of benches, this park is like a placid lake with hardly any ripples of human movement or the obtrusive presence of loudmouthed groups.
-For a quiet hour alone, Qudsia Bagh is the place to be.
+For a quiet hour alone, Qudsia Bagh is the place to be!

 Head on over, this is the perfect time to laze around and soak in the spring sun and breeze!